 A staycation is easier to plan

 Airport parking, Eurotunnel tickets, hotel transfers, flights, rental cars – there are many little add-ons you’ll need to arrange before you jet off.
 A staycation can offer a more hassle-free alternative to a holiday abroad.
 Book your hotel, self-catering accommodation or campsite a few months ahead, then simply pack up the car and go.

 With the ability to check emails from almost anywhere, it can be difficult to switch off from work.
 But with an ocean separating you from the office or family commitments, and the cooling waters of the pool or ocean calling to you, it’s easier to put down the phone and let it all fade into the background.

 Make the journey part of the adventure

 There’s something thrilling about seeing the land slip away beneath you, growing smaller and smaller in the distance until you rise above a layer of fluffy cloud; the feeling of the plane taking off; and the rumble as you touch down on the landing strip in another country, phrasebook in hand.

 Bad weather can be a real dampener on your trip, and may leave even the most intrepid traveller trapped indoors.
 Choosing a destination with a hotter climate almost guarantees you sunshine, meaning that you’re free to swim, explore the local town and beyond.

 Explore another culture

 One of the best parts about travelling to another country is exploring its culture.
 Whether it’s visiting art galleries, trying local delicacies at a sun-soaked restaurant, meeting the locals, or picking up some of the language, it’s all part of the experience.
-Boundless members can save on self-catering cottages at home and holidays abroad, whether you decide to stay or go, plus discounts on Barrhead Travel cruises and savings on Shearings Holidays.
+Boundless members can save on self-catering cottages at home and holidays abroad, whether you decide to stay or go, plus discounts on Barrhead Travel cruises.